Rules for Pentathlon

 - Same trick-taking rules as before

-- Be especially careful when high cards are played
+- Be careful when high cards are played

-- Try to "dump" queens on others' tricks
+- Try to discard queens onto others' tricks

 Scoring: Each queen gives 4 points (16 points total in play)